prod-feng/conda-enrironment-module/README.md

 There is another quick way to fix this issue.
 It is to modify it's source file of "/apps/anaconda3/lib/python3.7/site-packages/conda/activate.py".

-In this file, in function "_build_activate_stack", near the end of the function, add one line to let conda to manage the PATH_modshare too:
+In this file, in function "_build_activate_stack", near the end of the function, add one line to let conda to manage the PATH_modshare every time it changes the $PATH:

 ```text
         #add the fllowing line here to manage PATH_modshare